mjpekala/maxfun-experiment/rev2/README.md

 ### Using CNN-derived features

 If, for a given experiment, you would prefer to use feature maps from a CNN, this requires an additional intermediate processing step.
 After creating the Caltech lean data set in step 3 above (see also below for more details on this data set) you'll need to use the codes in [nets.py](./transforms/CNN/nets.py) to extract the feature maps of interest.
+Then, re-run steps 3-4 above using "raw" feature "transformation" (ie. no feature extraction).
 As of this writing, these codes only extract features for a single layer of the InceptionV3 CNN; however, it should be easy to modify to work with any network provided in tensorflow slim.

 ## Caltech-101 "Lean"